File Management Tips

 Best practice for managing public web documents:

-- Use a generic name for the current document, e.g. residency-rules.pdf vs residencyrulesrevised120415.pdf
+- Use a generic and well-structured file name for the current document, e.g. residency-rules.pdf vs residencyrulesrevised120415.pdf

-- Do not use names with version numbers, except for archive purposes, and only where several versions must be kept public.
+- Avoid file names with version numbers, except for archive purposes, and only where several versions must be kept public.

 - To decrement a current document to an archived document, create a copy of the current document in OU Campus Pages, and append the version number by renaming the copied file.

-- Over-write the expiring doc with the new doc, using the OU Campus "overwrite existing" option.
+- Over-write the expiring doc with the new current doc, using the OU Campus "overwrite existing" option, to preserve both the OU Campus file tag and the existing URL address.

 - "Recycle" any documents that should not be available to the public; this will delete the document from the public web server, but maintain a copy with version notes in the Recycle Bin.